 Blemmyes: The Headless Men of Ancient and Medieval Mythology

-Various species of bizarre creatures were rumored, in antiquity and later, to inhabit remote parts of the world, from dog-headed humanoids to strange men with a single large foot, and many other weird and wonderful beings.
-The Blemmyes were one such species, whose origins began as a tribe inhabiting the lower parts of Nubia, but later became fictionalized as a race of creatures believed to be acephalous (headless) monsters who had eyes and mouths on their chest.
+The Blemmyes are an example of various species of bizarre creatures rumored, in antiquity and later, to inhabit remote parts of the world - from dog-headed humanoids to strange men with a single large foot, and many other weird and wonderful beings.
+Many such odd creatures are currently being explored at The Morgan Library & Museum’s exhibition, “Medieval Monsters: Terrors, Aliens, Wonders,” on view until Sept.
+23, 2018.
+The Blemmyes origins began as a tribe inhabiting the lower parts of Nubia, but later became fictionalized as a race of creatures believed to be acephalous (headless) monsters who had eyes and mouths on their chest.

 - Cynocephaly and the mythological dog-headed human

 - Hereford Mappa Mundi: Legendary Cities, Monstrous Races, and Curious Beasts in a Single World Map